jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   Server certificates   20
   Users                 5000

-[Limitations on IAM Entities and Objects](http://docs.aws.amazon.com/IAM/latest/UserGuide/LimitationsOnEntities.html) in the *IAM User Guide*.
+For more information about these limits, see [Limitations on IAM Entities and Objects](http://docs.aws.amazon.com/IAM/latest/UserGuide/LimitationsOnEntities.html) in the *IAM User Guide*.

 AWS Import/Export Limits {#limits-import-export}
 ------------------------